sap-linuxlab/community.sap_install/roles/sap_ha_install_hana_hsr/README.md

 6.|sap_ha_install_pacemaker|Initialization of the Pacemaker Cluster 7.|sap_ha_set_hana|Configuration of SAP HANA Resources for SAP Solutions

 The **sap_ha_install_hana_hsr** roles configures a HANA system replication relationship which is used by the pacemaker cluster to automate SAP HANA system replication.
+The SAP HANA installation needs to be installed on the nodes before.

-## Parameters Used
+## Variables/Parameters Used
 Parameters with role prefix in the name are only related to the role.

 Name|Description|Value